fcrepo-exts/migration-utils/README.md

   -a, --target-dir=<targetDir>
-                             Directory where OCFL storage root and supporting state will be written -m, --migration-type=<migrationType>  Type of OCFL objects to migrate to.
+                             Directory where OCFL storage root and supporting state will be written -m, --migration-type=<migrationType>
+                             Type of OCFL objects to migrate to.
 Choices:
                                FEDORA_OCFL | PLAIN_OCFL
                                Default: FEDORA_OCFL
   -l, --limit=<objectLimit>  Limit number of objects to be processed.
                                Default: no limit
   -r, --resume               Resume from last successfully migrated Fedora 3
                                object
+                               Default: false
+  -c, --continue-on-error    Continue to next PID if an error occurs (instead
+                               of exiting).
+Disabled by default.
                                Default: false
   -p, --pid-file=<pidFile>   PID file listing which Fedora 3 objects to migrate -i, --index-dir=<indexDir> Directory where cached index of datastreams (will